khaors/geocompr/main.md

 ```
+#> although coordinates are longitude/latitude, st_intersection assumes that they are planar
 #> Warning in st_interpolate_aw(x = world["pop"], to = buff9, extensive =
 #> TRUE): st_interpolate_aw assumes attributes are constant over areas of x
 ```